metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 ## Titans @ Eagles

 Eagles are repeatedly getting penalized and having the referees rule against them on critical plays.
+And yet they'll still end up winning this game handily.

+It's not advisable to play man coverage against the Eagles and their receivers.
+Vrabel learned that the hard way today.